NBISweden/development-guidelines/README.md

 reviewed again before being approved.

-Reviews can be conducted at any stage in development (just let someone look at the code), but we’d like code to be more formally reviewed at least
+Reviews can be conducted at any stage in development (just let someone look at the code), but we'd like code to be more formally reviewed at least

 * before a feature branch is merged to the main development branch, or